In mid-May, Cloud Integration was updated to version 2.40:

 It stands to reason, that major new capabilities and shiny new features get the most coverage and the most attention.
 Today, though, I’m not here to talk about them.
 Instead, I’m going to focus on what I like to call quality of life updates.
 These updates do not substantially affect the way you work with the product, nor do they change what you can build with it.
 They do, however, introduce small, focused improvements, that add up to a better developer experience.

-In this blog, I’m going to cover two quality of life updates, that I was really happy to see introduced in Cloud Integration version 2.40.
+In this blog post, I’m going to cover two quality of life updates, that I was really happy to see introduced in Cloud Integration version 2.40.

 No more script file clutter